bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

-## 09/29/17 Note to THS
+## 10/04/17 Note to THS
-Keep up the good work!
+I've added some more pictures.
+You can use them as a guide, but please make sure you are following the pinout guide (similar to the breadboard testing).
+Please read the instructions carefully.

 ## THS Checklist